Reframing America

 What is Marjorie Taylor Greene trying to achieve when she puts out a video like this?

 1.)
-Exposing persuadable people to this conservative framing: “Solar and wind energy are unreliable and depending on them means going without electricity.”
+Expose persuadable people to this conservative framing: “Solar and wind energy are unreliable and depending on them means going without electricity.”

 2.)
-Getting attacked by Liberals to bolster her persecution complex, shore up her bonafides with the right wing, and portray us as condescending toward her and, by association, toward the non-coastal-elite people she claims to represent.
+Get attacked by Liberals to bolster her persecution complex, shore up her bonafides with the right wing and portray us as condescending toward her and, by association, toward the non-coastal-elite people she claims to represent.

 Did she get us to react en masse?